 Darn Tough Men’s Merino Wool Hiking Socks

 Darn Tough makes their second appearance on our list with this highly effective, durable merino wool hiking sock.
 The base of the sock has a generous amount of cushioning that helps absorb shock, the seamless construction eliminates chafing and blister points, the antibacterial properties help prevent foul odors and the merino wool/nylon/spandex blend hugs your feet while keep them warm and dry.
-They are so comfortable that you can even wear them with your hiking sandals and look cool.
+Make sure you also check our guide to the best no show socks.

 Natural antimicrobial properties.